buildpacks/rfcs/text/0000-kpack-donation-to-cnb.md

 | - | Spec.
 Changes  |
 | - | History|

-As we can see the [CNB RFC template](https://github.com/buildpacks/rfcs/blob/main/0000-template.md) consider most of the sections required by the [kpack RFC](https://github.com/pivotal/kpack/blob/main/rfcs/0000-template.md) process, the only one missing is:
+As we can see the CNB [RFC template](https://github.com/buildpacks/rfcs/blob/main/0000-template.md) consider most of the sections required by the kpack [RFC](https://github.com/pivotal/kpack/blob/main/rfcs/0000-template.md) process, the only missing one is:
   - **complexity**: What thoughts do you have on the complexity of this?

 The proposal is to incorporate this section into the [CNB template](https://github.com/buildpacks/rfcs/blob/main/0000-template.md).

-##### Existing RFC

-- Open:
-- Closed:

 #### Slack channel